CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 Which of the described VPN variants is used depends on the protection requirements, the algorithms and authentication methods used and the existing DNS structure.

-#### SYS.3.2.2.M11 Authorization Management in MDMPermissions may only be set up in a restricted way and task-oriented according to the principle of least privileges.
+#### SYS.3.2.2.M11 Authorization Management in MDM
+Permissions may only be set up in a restricted way and task-oriented according to the principle of least privileges.
 Identity and authorization management in the MDM ensures that users of mobile devices and administrators are only assigned the necessary authorizations.
 A documented way to assign, change, and revoke privileges allows you to control how information is accessed.
 With corresponding background systems, activities that have taken place can also be stored and evaluated.
 In case of damage or due to legal requirements, activities can be evaluated and assigned to those responsible.

 First, determine how to organize the administrative tasks, such as helpdesk support, stand-alone user registration, or device configuration management.
 The responsible persons must document the functions determined for the MDM deployment.
 Afterwards the separation of functions has to be defined and substantiated.
 D. H. which functions are not compatible with each other and may not be performed simultaneously with the user account created for this purpose.